aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/ean2-and-ean5-as-supplement/_index.md

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Supplement Barcode Settings**
 The main information about a product or an item needs to be encoded in the primary barcode.
-To insert additional (supplement) information, ***Aspose.BarCode for Java*** provides a specific property that is called [*SupplementData*]() and is defined in class [*SupplementParameters*]() corresponding to the [*Supplement*]() property group.
-The [*SupplementData*]() property is initialized by inputting 2 or 5 additional numerical digits for *EAN 2* or *EAN 5*, respectively.
+To insert additional (supplement) information, ***Aspose.BarCode for Java*** provides a specific method that is denoted as *setSupplementData* and is defined in class [*SupplementParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/SupplementParameters).
+The *setSupplementData* method is called passing 2 or 5 additional numerical digits for *EAN 2* or *EAN 5*, respectively.
 Then, the required barcode type is defined automatically according to the specified number of digits.
 Then, the size of a supplement barcode is calculated automatically depending on the main barcode parameters.

 Barcode labels provided below have been generated with *EAN 2* and *EAN 5* supplement data settings enabled for *EAN 13* barcodes.